Azure Provider

 - Pick the configured class SKU candidates and try each in order.

-- For each lease: create a public IP, NIC, and VM with cloud-init in
+- Create a public IP, NIC, and VM.
+Linux passes cloud-init in

 - Tag the VM, NIC, and public IP with Crabbox lease metadata.